Robot combat: Prohibited weaponry

 Individual competitions have made exceptions to the above list.
 Notably, the Robotica competitions allowed flame weapons and the release of limited quantities of liquids on a case-by-case basis.
 The modern series of BattleBots also permits the use of flamethrowers and, as of 2016, untethered projectiles, provided that the latter are merely for show.
-Competitions may also restrict or ban certain otherwise legal weapons, such as banning spinners and other high-power weapons at events where the arena is not able to contain these weapons.
+Competitions may also restrict or ban certain otherwise legal weapons, such as banning spinners and other high-power weapons at events where the arena is not able to contain these weapons, and the new Battlebots recently banned usage of carbon dioxide gas.
 A well-known example of this is the Sportsman ruleset.

-Arena hazards have also been granted exceptions to the list of prohibited weapons.
-Robot Wars in particular used flame devices both in the stationary hazards and on one of the roaming "House Robots".
+Arena traps have also been granted exceptions to the list of prohibited weapons.
+Robot Wars in particular used flame devices both in the stationary traps and on one of the roaming "House Robots".